BA in Communication

 CMS Electives (9 credits)

 Communication majors may select any three courses offered by the Department as electives as long as they have fulfilled the necessary prerequisites.
 This includes CMS 430 Communication Internship (up to 3 credits can be used in this category).
 Majors are strongly encouraged to take additional internship credits, which will count toward the 120 needed for graduation.
-Internship experiences involved students in the community and strengthen resumes.
-Please contact Dr. Kivatisky (email@example.com) if you are interested in an internship.
+Internship experiences involve students in the community and strengthen resumes.
+Please contact Dr. Kivatisky (firstname.lastname@example.org) if you are interested in an internship.